The 4 day split program is as excellent way to build muscle. Here is how to implement it into your training.

 A hypertrophy program is designed not to increase strength or improve athletic performance (although there is an overlap, of course), but to primarily cause muscular growth by increasing the size of your muscle fibres.

-Remember, this plan is not designed to improve strength or power.
+Remember, the 4 Day Split Program is not designed to improve strength or power.
 This program is strictly for the purpose of gaining serious muscle size.

 Use this plan for 6 – 8 Weeks, than change in order to stop the muscles getting too used to a certain workload.